-Table 1 - Environment Zones.
+Table I - Environment Zones.
 GN01 ILP The Reduction of Obtrusive Light.
 The Malvern Hills rural landscape will be E1.
-Refer to the guidance note for recommended limitations of lighting parameters in each zone for, property illuminance (spill), intensity, sky glow and upward light, and building luminance. () - This table referes ILP GN01 2021 and the sky quality relating to ambient lighting zones.
+Refer to the guidance note for recommended limitations of lighting parameters in each zone for, property illuminance (spill), intensity, sky glow and upward light, and building luminance. () - This table references ILP GN01 2021 and the sky quality relating to ambient lighting zones.
 To be consistent with IDA places minimum sky quality for Parks and Places (2018 guidelines), a lower value of 21.2 is required.
 ILP GN01 2021 has a lower limit of 20.5 reflecting earlier IDA guidelines.

-2.14 Using the sky quality data, the Malvern Hills AONB has been categorised into two main rural and urban zones based upon the use of Council and Authority owned road street lighting.
+Using the sky quality data, the Malvern Hills National Landscape has been categorised into two main rural and urban zones based upon the use of Council and Local Authority owned road street lighting.
 Street lighting has a clear and measurable impact on sky quality and is a useful demarcation between ambient lighting environments.
-The environment zones are set as;
+The environment zones are set as follows:

-A rural zone which includes areas of the AONB that has sky quality measurements satisfying.
+A rural zone which includes areas of the National Landscape to include: